|

 numbers sold and its salesmen boasted to prospective customers that the company sold more

 typewriters than all other manufacturers combined.
-So dominant was its
+But underneath the bold exterior, Underwood

 executives were worried.
 The company had been